Displaced or invisible? ALPs from $B$ decays at Belle II: ALP model and benchmarks

 \section{ALP model and benchmarks}

 Axion-like particles are new pseudo-scalars whose interactions with Standard Model (SM) particles preserve a global shift symmetry $a \to a + c$, where $a$ is the ALP field and $c$ is a constant.
 Originally, axions were proposed as a solution to the strong CP problem in QCD~\cite{Peccei:1977hh,Peccei:1977ur,Weinberg:1977ma,Wilczek:1977pj}.
 More generally, axion-like particles can be predicted in many theories with spontaneously broken symmetries as pseudo Nambu-Goldstone bosons.
-At colliders, light pseudo-scalars can be produced in rare meson decays $M_1\to M_2\, a$~\cite{Bobeth:2001sq,Hiller:2004ii,Andreas:2010ms,Freytsis:2009ct,Batell:2009jf,Dolan:2014ska,Izaguirre:2016dfi}.
+At colliders, light pseudo-scalars can be produced in rare meson decays $M_1\to M_2\, a$~\cite{Berezhiani:1989fs,Bobeth:2001sq,Hiller:2004ii,Andreas:2010ms,Freytsis:2009ct,Batell:2009jf,Dolan:2014ska,Izaguirre:2016dfi,Gavela:2019wzg,Bauer:2021mvw}.
 Meson decays via flavor-changing neutral currents are suppressed in the Standard Model, but can be strongly enhanced if the ALP is resonantly produced.
 In this work, we are mostly concerned with $B\to K a$ decays which probe ALPs with masses $m_a < m_B - m_K$.
 At energy scales $\mu$ above the weak scale, $\mu_w$, the relevant ALP couplings are described by an effective Lagrangian~\cite{Georgi:1986df}\footnote{We adopt the notation from Ref.~\cite{Bauer:2020jbp}, but express the fermion fields above and below the weak scale in terms of their mass eigenstates $f$.}

 The ALP can be interpreted as the Goldstone boson of a spontaneously broken global chiral symmetry, broken at the cutoff scale $\Lambda = 4\pi f_a$ of the effective theory.
 In QCD, $f_a$ is closely related to the axion decay constant.
 In our analysis we set $f_a = 1\,$TeV.
-Furthermore, $c_{ff}$ denotes the ALP coupling to SM fermions $f$ in the mass basis, and $c_{WW}$ is the ALP coupling to the weak gauge bosons with field strength tensor $W_{\mu\nu}^A$, normalized to the weak coupling $\alpha_2 = g^2/4\pi$.
-We assume that at the cutoff scale the fermion couplings $c_{ff}(\Lambda)$ are flavor-universal and flavor-diagonal.
-Flavor diagonality implies that only flavor-conserving axial-vector couplings are physical.
-We do not consider ALP couplings to gluons or the hypercharge field in our analysis, assuming that they are not generated in UV completions at the TeV scale.
+Furthermore, $c_{ij}^V$ and $c_{ij}^A$ denote the ALP coupling to SM fermions $f_i,f_j$ from generations $i,j=1,2,3$ in the mass basis.
+In general, the flavor and chiral structure of ALP couplings to fermions is arbitrary, with the only restriction that flavor-diagonal vector couplings $c_{ii}^V$ are absent due to the shift symmetry.
+Once a UV completion of the ALP is specified, the flavor structure of the ALP couplings is fixed.
+In this work, we assume that the fermion couplings are flavor-diagonal and flavor-universal at the cutoff scale, setting